jakenl/domoticz_solarbattery/README.md

 - Add or subtract this difference to/from the solar battery.
 - When the solar battery is at max capacity or is empty, no more solar energy can be stored or used.
 This is lost energy

+**Prerequisities**
+- An existing energy meter in Domoticz.
+This may be a P1-meter or 2 seperate energy meters for consumption from the grid and production to the grid.

 **3 devices need to be added**
 - a custom sensor that only displays the current value of the solar battery: important to see min, avg and max values over the days
 - a P1-meter that shows within 1 device power and energy usage of the solar battery